 While there’s little argument that iPhones and iPads are attractive, well-designed gadgets, they do come with strict limitations when it comes to the type of audio files they will accept — Apple isn’t known for playing nice with files, except those that it sells you.
 It can be frustrating to drop thousands on high-end hardware for playback, only to be limited by the Apple ecosystem.

 FLAC stands for Free Lossless Audio Codec.
-It’s a high-resolution music file that has been compressed (usually from a large WAV file) so that it is more manageable to store.
-The ‘Lossless’ compression of the files means that they’re around half the size of a hi-res WAV file, but none of the file’s information has been discarded.
-MP3 only takes up a few megabytes of space, but it is a lossy file, and dumps up to 90 percent of the original file when it’s made (compressed).
-Yep.
-Up to 90 percent of your favorite music is lost in an MP3.
-People will tell you that you can’t hear the difference, but these people are wrong (or they don’t have good enough listening equipment).
+It’s a high-resolution audio file that has been compressed (usually from a large WAV file) so that it is more manageable to store.
+The “lossless” compression of the files means that they’re around half the size of a hi-res WAV file, but none of the information has been discarded.
+MP3 only takes up a few megabytes of space, but it is a “lossy” file, and dumps up to 90 percent of the original file via compression when it’s created.
+Yep — up to 90 percent of your favorite music is lost in translation when compressed to MP3.
+Some people will tell you that you can’t hear the difference, but these people are wrong (or they don’t have good enough listening equipment).

-Since FLAC files support higher sample and bit rates than CDs (starting at 48kHz/24 bits), they more accurately sound like organic audio when they’re played on speakers or in headphones — the higher the numbers, the better the sound.
+Since FLAC files support higher sample and bit rates than CDs (starting at 24 bits/48kHz), they more accurately reproduce organic audio when they’re played on speakers or in headphones — the higher the numbers, the better the reproduction.
 It’s also true that if you have better audio components in your playback device, your audio files will sound better, which is why players like Astell & Kern’s AK Jr are worth splurging on, for some.
-But there’s still an advantage to using HD files on your iOS devices.
+But there’s still an advantage to using hi-res files on your iOS devices.